 After each three-minute set, take a minute of rest.
 Repeat this three times for the full workout.

-This next workout by Men’s Fitness incorporates kettlebell movements along with other strength-building exercises.
-Perform as many rounds as you can of the following exercises:
+This next workout by incorporates kettlebell movements along with other strength-building exercises.
+Take 1 kettlebell and a stopwatch.
+Set the buzzer for 15 minutes and perform as many rounds as possible of:

 This 19-minute video from Fitness Blender combines kettlebell exercises with cardio movements.
 It uses the Tabata sequence of 20 seconds of work and 10 seconds of rest, and it includes exercises like kettlebell halos, mountain climbers, squat jacks, kettlebell snatches, and other exercises that are sure to make you feel the burn.